About Smith Brothers

 Her favorite quote was penned by fellow ad writer, Luke Sullivan.

-With over 25 years in the advertising agency business, Michael was all-to-eager to break Tom Wolfe’s “You can’t go home again” credo by returning to Pittsburgh after 20 years at some of the biggest agencies in the country.
+Michael was all-to-eager to break Tom Wolfe’s “You can’t go home again” credo by returning to Pittsburgh after 20 years at a global agency network.
 And we’re glad he did.